Nursing Schools in Illinois

-The 0.30% student loan default rate is lower than average.
 Students enjoy a student to faculty ratio of 5 to 1.
+Roughly six years after entering college, graduates of this school earn $63,500 a year.
 The full-time teacher rate is 74%.

 100% of students are awarded financial aid at this school.
 Graduates earn an average $35,300 after graduation.
 The student loan default rate of 4.20% is a good sign that graduates can afford their loan payments.

 This school boasts a lower than average student loan default rate of 4.10%.
 It takes the average student 4.22 years to graduate.
 Seeking financial aid?
 At this school, 98% of students receive it.

 The student loan default rate of 3.10% is a good sign that graduates can afford their loan payments.
 19 to 1 is the student to faculty ratio.
 Of all the teachers who work at the school, 72% are considered full time.

 Of all the teachers who work at the school, 35% are considered full time.
 The student loan default rate of 5.00% is a good sign that graduates can afford their loan payments.
 An average student at Benedictine U will pay a net price of $24,865.

 13 to 1 is the student to faculty ratio.
 This private institution charges an average net price of $18,355.
 It takes the average student 4.31 years to graduate.